Bubble and squeak is a quintessentially British leftovers recipe, featuring potatoes & greens, it is perfect for breakfast, lunch or dinner!

 This is often considered to be a breakfast recipe.
 Now I’m just a regular guy and speaking honestly breakfast is a far more simple affair than this recipe!

-Despite the fact that this is eye wateringly easy it is a lunch or dinner meal for me.
+Despite the fact that this is eye-wateringly easy it is a lunch or dinner meal for me.

-If you like the flavours but are less keen on the getting your hands mucky then you should try my cabbage and potato bake.
+If you like the flavours but are less keen on getting your hands mucky then you should try my cabbage and potato bake.
 It is essentially a deconstructed bubble and squeak!

-- 300 g Leftover Boiled Potatoes
+- 200g (1½ Cups) Leftover Boiled Potatoes

-- 150 g Leftover Sprouts
+- 100g (1 Cup) Leftover Sprouts

-- 1 Tbsp Wholegrain Mustard
+- 1 Tsp English Mustard

-- Salt to taste
+- ½ Tsp Salt